Lukas-Ldc/ku-sec/README.md

 remove.conf : the list of packages to remove, customize it as you wish

-setuid.conf : the list of files for which the setuid will be removed, you can customize it
+setuid.conf : the list of files for which the setuid bit will be removed, you can customize it

 autoapt.conf : the file used to update packages automatically